sorcerersr/term-snip/README.md

 ## Description

-A small utility crate using https://github.com/mitsuhiko/console to write to stdout but limited to a given number if lines.
+A small utility crate using https://github.com/mitsuhiko/console to write to stdout but limited to a given number of lines.
 The oldest line is removed when writing a new line.

 ## Usage